GivAlz/wtprompt/README.md

                                         ['...context here...', '...question here...'])
 ```

+Note: it is better to use `fill_list` if there are few substitutions and will likely not work with nested placeholders.

 ## Text Preprocessing

 The text that is added, especially if automatically selected or typed by a user, is potentially